 Loves his job even though he calls it ‘a dog’s life’ but he has an attribute known as ‘flair’ which affords him a unique insight into the criminal mind.
 He is a hard working Officer but is also possessed of a rare gift of intuition which helps him to work out problems.
 This intuition appears to be a double edged sword, however, as although he can solve crimes he is a born worrier with an over-active conscience and he will not let go of a problem until he has solved it.
 Sometimes this ‘flair’ flies in the face of all the evidence, as in The Man in the Queue.
 He is inclined to shelve some of the insights given to him by this intuition until a pattern emerges which makes sense to him.
 Has a 'looker on' in him which debates his conclusions and needles him at some of his decisions.
+He is very sensitive and extremely critical of himself.
+In A Shilling for Candles he comments that he would like to be "one of those marvellous creatures of super-instinct and infallible judgement who adorned the pages of detective stories".
 As a consequence, his health, both physical and mental, is inclined to suffer, as he is stubborn to a fault, and he does have a breakdown in the last novel, The Singing Sands.

 Has an ongoing relationship with the actress Marta Hallard but it appears to be platonic only, as both are more interested in their careers than in romance.
 At a young age he was romantically involved with his cousin Laura, but this fizzled out, and in The Singing Sands he is attracted to Lady Kentallen enough that he even considers retiring from the CID in order to marry her and to run a sheep farm.
 Fortunately he realised that this would not have worked.
 Like most of Tey’s characters he enjoys being single, and is solitary by nature although he has a large number of friends and acquaintances – ‘…he, Alan Grant, had a household just as bare of human warmth [as Heron Lloyd’s]; but his life was so full of people that to come back to his empty flat was a luxury, a spiritual delight.'
 8